mahdi312/event-managment/README.md

 *   **Payment Processing & Concurrency:** Integrates with a mock payment provider to handle transactions and ensures concurrent bookings are safely managed to prevent overbooking.
 *   **Event-Driven Notifications:** Publishes messages to Kafka about successful bookings and cancellations, triggering asynchronous notifications.

+## Notification Service: What it Does
+The Notification Service handles all outbound communication related to events and bookings.
+Its primary responsibilities are:

+*   **Asynchronous Event Consumption:** Listens for and processes TicketBookedEvent and TicketCancelledEvent messages from Kafka.
+*   **Email Dispatch:** Fetches necessary user details from the User Service and sends automated email confirmations or cancellations to participants via a configured email service.
+*   **Decoupled Communication:** Operates asynchronously, ensuring that email sending failures do not impact the core booking process.

 ## API Gateway: What it Does

 The **API Gateway** acts as the single, intelligent entry point for all client applications interacting with our microservices platform.
 Its primary responsibilities are: